-You may bring dogs and cats into Hong Kong only with a special permit that must be issued in advance.
-Dogs and cats imported from the United States may be exempted from quarantine when they have valid health and vaccination certificates and the pets have been in the United States for at least six months immediately preceding travel.
+Pets: You must have a permit to bring dogs and cats into Hong Kong.
+Dogs and cats imported from the United States may be exempted from quarantine when they have valid health and vaccination certificates and the the animal has been in the United States for at least six months immediately preceding travel.

 Additional information on importing pets is available on the Hong Kong Agriculture, Fisheries and Conservation Department website.

-Air pollution is increasingly serious in Hong Kong.
+Air Quality: Air pollution is an increasing concern in Hong Kong.
 Congested vehicle traffic and mainland factories pump out ozone, sulfur, and nitrogen oxides, leading to a visible haze in the atmosphere on most days of the year.
 Average roadside pollution levels exceed WHO guidelines by 200% and continue to deteriorate, creating health risks for those with allergies, asthma, or cardiac problems.

 Hong Kong remains at "Alert" response status for Pandemic Influenza.
 Further current information about Pandemic Influenza and other health-related concerns in Hong Kong are available on the Centre for Health Protection website.